Profession of Jesus Christ as Lord and Saviour, and evidence of a born-again experience;

 - September 30th for a January start date.

 International Students whose first language is not English must provide test scores which reveal a college-level competency.
-Requirements are as follows: A minimum score of IELTS 6.5 TOEFL 80 (iBT) TOEFL 213 (computer-based).
+Requirements are as follows: A minimum score of IELTS 6.5 or TOEFL 80 (iBT) or TOEFL 213 (computer-based).

 International Students who provide transcripts/credentials from previous educational experience must have them translated into English.